fc-io/react-for-beginners/week_02 – Node, npm, git/week_02_b_assignments.md

 ## Show – Date and Time (if we have time)

 * working with dates and time
+* Dealing with dates is a mayor problem.
+List problems.
+* How to avoid many of the problems.
+Tests, tests and a declarative approach.

 ## Assignment – recreate and improve

 * Recreate the code/steps of the presentation (Node and Npm).
-* Add a date library of your choice (from npm, checkout https://2022.stateofjs.com/en-US/other-tools/#date_management for examples of date libaries, or look at the temporal video below).
+* Add a date library of your choice (from npm, checkout https://2022.stateofjs.com/en-US/other-tools/#date_management for examples of date libraries, or look at the temporal video below).
 Make sure it runs in Node and not just the browser (either by looking at the docs or by testing).
 * Add a function that writes current date and time to your file when you run your script.